 Restorative Yoga – This class is beautiful for ALL!
 Restorative Yoga is a healing form of yoga that is practiced with props to provide a supportive environment for total relaxation.
 Typically four to six long-held, gentle and relaxing poses are practiced per class; creating physiological responses which are beneficial to your health and can reduce the effects of stress-related illness.
 The class is slow, deeply nurturing and suitable for all ages.
 These classes are typically held as workshops and shorter series (check here for offerings).

-Yoga Fundamentals Course – Occasionally we offer a 5-Week Yoga Fundamentals Course (check here for offerings) which is similar to Gentle Yoga.
-Space is limited to fewer people to allow for more individualized instruction.
-It has more of a workshop type setting where open dialogue between the students and instructor is encouraged.
+Yoga Fundamentals Course – Each session we offer a Yoga Fundamentals Course and/or Beginners Basics Workshop (check here for offerings) so new students can be introduced to yoga in the company of other beginners.
+It has more of a workshop type setting that allows for individualized instruction and open dialogue between the students and instructor.

 If you have any questions about choosing the perfect class for you just get in touch!